ControlledChaos/ccdzine/README.md

 ## License & Warranty

-Site Core is free software.
+CCDzine is free software.
 It can be redistributed and/or modified ad libidum.
 There is no license distributed with this product.

-Site Core is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+CCDzine is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 This project is an exercise in true open source code without the inherent ownership implied by the issuance of a license, however non-restrictive the license is.